 Soft Body is a bullet heaven game set in a meditative, musical world.
 As the player paints the world’s geometry, levels will vibrantly shift and rearrange themselves.
 Inspired by the simplicity and joy of twin-stick shooters and other arcade games, every aspect of the game highlights the fluid motion and control of the player’s snake-like avatars, the Soft Body and the Ghost Body.
 Players can control these two similar characters at the same time.
 This challenging mechanic not only creates a high skill ceiling but also provides the unique experience of learning how to split one’s mind–like singing and playing an instrument at the same time.

 Awards and Recognition: Best Art at the inaugural Belgian Game Awards, 2016 IGF Honorable Mentions in Best Design and the Seamus McNally Grand Prize, 2016 SXSW Gamer’s Voice Award Nominee

 Six super hard trollcore quick restart action games that make your brain hurt and grow.

-Post Incubator: The Split launched a successfully Kickstarter at the end of the Incubator, and after a break break to win the Ford Smart Mobility Challenge at Jaunt, work for MLB doing techincal QA, and teach game design at UConn, Ilya is back to working on the Splits full time and expects to release for web.
+Post Incubator: The Split launched a successful Kickstarter at the end of the Incubator, and after a break to win the Ford Smart Mobility Challenge at Jaunt, work for MLB doing techincal QA, and teach game design at UConn, Ilya is back to working on the Splits full time and expects to release for web.

 Awards and Recognition: 2014 Global Game Jam NYC Best Game Design Winner, 2014 Vector Art+Game Convergence Festival Official Selection, Featured game on Forrest Ambassador and Gamejolt